vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/086/46_asarji_skambho.md

 Geldner tr. nirṇíjam … yayúḥ as “Staat machen” (make a show), based, he says (n.

 46d), on śúbhaṃ yā.
 I see no reason to attenuate the sense of nirṇíj-.
-As Scar (284- 85) argues, this stem can be both a concrete noun ‘garment’ and an infin. ‘to array’.
+As Scarlatta (284- 85) argues, this stem can be both a concrete noun ‘garment’ and an infin. ‘to array’.

 The infinitival usages he cites are mostly the dat. nirṇíje (which, in all quoted cases, I take as a noun) and he is uncertain about the usage of this acc. ex.
 But since the analysis just proposed of yád *ī provides us with an acc. obj., infinitival usage seems best here.